SuleMareVientu/StreetVendorsV-ScriptHookV/README.md

 # StreetVendorsV-ScriptHookV [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]
 ![Screenshot](https://github.com/SuleMareVientu/StreetVendorsV-ScriptHookV/blob/images/StreetVendorsV.png?raw=true)
 This mod aims to reintroduce the street vendors present in the previous GTA entry.
-Now you can walk up to a vendor stand, and if the vendor is present, you can by a hotdog/burger, with fully working animations and money system.
+Now you can walk up to a vendor stand and, if the vendor is present, buy a hotdog/burger for 5$ and heal your health, with fully working animations and money system.
 Most of the behaviour of the code was taken from the decompiled GTA:IV scripts themselves, to remain as truthful to the original as possible ([vendor.sco](https://gist.github.com/SuleMareVientu/d94aad46046caa8d90fec093016d0414)).

 **Requires [ScriptHookV](http://www.dev-c.com/gtav/scripthookv/)**